About Us

 After the Second World War, money was available for the reconstruction of the City reserves that had been occupied by the military.
 It was in that context that the plans for a winter rose garden at the Wellington Botanic Garden was accepted.

-The garden was completed in 1953 and named after Lady Noorwood to acknowledge her contribution to Wellington.
+The garden was completed in 1953 and named after Lady Norwood to acknowledge her contribution to Wellington.

-Photograph: Lady Rose Norwood’s three grandchildren visiting the rose gardens
+Photo: Lady Rose Norwood’s three grandchildren visiting the rose gardens.

 In loving memory of Sydney Barlow